davidpottingerdesign/davidpottingerdesign.github.io/about.md

 For my private projects, I've been using services such as OSHPark or DirtyPCBs.
 I buy components from distributors like Mouser.

 GitHub offers free hosting for pages such as these and suggested Jekyll as a static blog generator.
-I was having a little trouble until I found poole (https://github.com/poole).
+I was having a little trouble until I found [poole](https://github.com/poole) and forked it.
 Thanks everyone!

 ## More about me